storyblok/php-management-api-client/README.md

 1. Initialize the client.
 2. Obtain an instance of the `ManagementApi` class.
-3. Call the `get` method of the `ManagementApi` class with the appropriate parameters.
+3. Call the `get` method of the `ManagementApi` class using the appropriate parameters.

 For example, to retrieve multiple internal tags, use the Internal Tags endpoint with the GET HTTP method:
 [Retrieve Multiple Internal Tags](https://www.storyblok.com/docs/api/management/core-resources/internal-tags/retrieve-multiple-internal-tags).